 Browse large selection of unique cat trees and condos

-How to deal with cold weather?
+How to deal with cold weather if your cat lives indoors

 Outdoor cats eat food grainAs winter weather really sets in, don't forget to help keep your cats warm and safe.
 Help your cats remain healthy during the colder months by following these simple guidelines.

-• Make sure your cat has a warm place to sleep far away from all outside drifts and preferably off the floor - such as a basket or a cardboard box with a warm blanket in it.
-If your cat normally sleeps on the floor, provide her with a warm and comfortable mat or a cat bed.
+• Make sure your kitty has a warm place to sleep far away from all outside drifts and preferably off the floor - such as a basket or a cardboard box with a warm blanket in it.
+If your cat normally sleeps on the floor, provide with a warm and comfortable mat or a cat bed.

 • Keep your pet's coat well-groomed.
 Matted fur won't properly protect your pet from the cold.

 Stray cat in the house purchased from Cozy Cat FurnitureCats are social animals that crave human companionship, so your animal companions deserve to live indoors with you and your family.
-But if you permit your cat to go outdoors or live outside completely, here are some tips that will keep them in good condition:
+But if you permit your cat to go outdoors or live outside completely, here are some tips that will keep the kitty in good condition:

-• Never use newspapers, towels or blankets inside a cat's shelter.
+• Never use newspapers, towels, or blankets inside a cat's shelter.
 They will retain the cold and become stiff and hard.
 Instead, use a straw.

 LEARN HOW CAN HELP STRAY AND FERAL CATS